 The 'Green Book' Immunisation Against Infectious Diseases gives information on immunisation for staff in general practice.
-Guidance is provided on the immunisations that may be appropriate for different groups of staff.
-This depends on their role and place of work.
+This includes which immunisations may be appropriate for different groups of staff as it depends on their role and where they work.

 Vaccinations for all staff in contact with patients

-- measles, mumps and rubella (MMR).
-This is particularly important to avoid transmission to vulnerable groups.
+- measles, mumps and rubella (MMR) – this is particularly important to avoid transmission to people who are more vulnerable of health problems should they acquire the disease/infection.
 Evidence of satisfactory immunity to MMR is either:

-- having two doses of the MMR vaccine.
+- having 2 doses of the MMR vaccine.

-- Bacillus Calmette–Guérin (BCG): if they have close contact with infectious tuberculosis (TB) patients.
+- Bacillus Calmette–Guérin (BCG) if they have close contact with patients with infectious tuberculosis (TB)

-- have direct contact with patients’ blood or blood-stained body fluids, such as from sharps
+- direct contact with patients’ blood or blood-stained body fluids, such as from sharps

 When we inspect

-We use these Regulations when we review if the practice is safe, effective, responsive, caring and well led.
-When we inspect, we look at the safety of staff.
-This relates to:
+We consider these Regulations when we review if the practice is safe, effective, responsive, caring and well led.
+This mythbuster relates to: